 This is a family outing planned for two months.
-For this is a peak season, we are obliged to pay the full amount on room reservation at White Haven Resort in Gumasa.
+For it was a peak season, we are obliged to pay the full amount on room reservation at White Haven Resort in Gumasa.

-We left the town of Mlang at 7am.
-We are expecting to pass provincial roads of North Cotabato, Maguindanao, Sultan Kudarat, South Cotabato, and Saranggani.
+We left the town of Mlang at 7am and expected to pass provincial roads of North Cotabato, Maguindanao, Sultan Kudarat, South Cotabato, and Saranggani.
 We estimated a continuous four-hour of land travel to reach the beach capital of the south.

 On the way, we got a 15-minute stopped over and visited the highest place of Marbel, South Cotabato.
 The Lantaw Marbel is a park on the hills of Marbel giving us the panoramic beauty of the city.
 The cages of birds and fish ponds are the first attractions the park can offer to tourists for free.
 The park has no entrance fee.
 There is also a restaurant overlooking the city but they have no customer that time.

 There is on going building construction that might be offered for wedding and big events reception.
 It may be soon to open.

 After an hour, we reached General Santos City.
-We stopped at RDEX Food shop to buy frozen tuna, their best seller, for our dinner.
+We stopped at RDEX Food shop to buy frozen tuna, their best seller product, for our dinner.
 Gumasa is more than an hour away from the city according to locals.
 And finally, we reached White Haven Resort in Gumasa, Saranggani Province at 3pm.

 Location: Gumasa, Glan, Saranggani Provice, Philippines